hmeyer/brainstem/README.md

 - **number_printer.bs**: Recursive implementation of a decimal number printer

 These examples also serve as end-to-end tests for the compiler and runtime.

-## Thalamus (TBD)

-This is the name of the high level language and compiler.
-Thalamus adds features like function calls, an allocator and a lot of syntatic sugar.
-Thalamus gets compiled to BrainStem.

 ## License